QubesOS/qubes-doc/configuration/salt.md

 The fedora-24-minimal package is missing the `sudo` package.
 You can install it via:

-    $ qvm-run -p vmname 'dnf install -y sudo'
+    $ qvm-run -p -u root fedora-24-minimal-template 'dnf install -y sudo'

 The `-p` will cause the execution to wait until the package is installed.
-Having `sudo` is important when using a state with `cmd.run`.
+Having the `-p` flag is important when using a state with `cmd.run`.

 ### Disk Quota Exceeded (When Installing Templates)